-There are four practical characteristics that your budget document should include.
+There are four characteristics that your budget document should include.

-- 1. Clarity: The budget presentation should be clear enough so every board member, every employee, and every governing body member can understand what is being represented. - 2.
-Accuracy: Budget documentation must support the budget figures.
+1. Clarity: The budget presentation should be clear enough so every board member, every employee, and every governing body member can understand what is being represented.

+2. Accuracy: Budget documentation must support the budget figures.
 Be sure final budget figures accurately reflect the back-up documentation.

-(See Example of Budget Documentation on pages 39-41.) - 3.
-Consistency: Budget presentations should retain the same format from period to period so that comparisons can be easily made.
-All budgets are comparative devices, used to show how what is being done now compares to what happened in the past and to what is projected to happen in the future. - 4.
-Comprehensiveness: Budget reports should include as complete a picture of fiscal activities as is possible.
-The only way to know the true cost of the library operation is to be certain that all income and expenditure categories are included within the budget.
+3. Consistency: Budget presentations ought to retain the same format from period to period so that comparisons can be easily made.
+All budgets are comparative devices, used to show how what is being done now compares to what happened in the past and to what is projected to happen in the future.

+4. Comprehensiveness: Budget reports should include as complete a picture of fiscal activities as is possible.
+The only way to know the actual cost of the library operation is to be certain that all income and expenditure categories are included within the budget.